cliveyg/poptape-auctions/README.md

 The post has the usual x-access-token JWT header as well as the following json
 fields:
 ```
-item_id
+lot_id
 username
 start_price
 ```
-The microservice then creates an exchange on RabbitMQ of type 'fanout' with an id of item\_id.
+The microservice then creates an exchange on RabbitMQ of type 'fanout' with an id of lot\_id.
 This type of exchange allows a pub/sub model to be used.
-The service also creates two queues; one with a name matching the item\_id and one matching the username.
-The item\_id queue is intended for an audit microservice to use and is saved to disk.
+The service also creates two queues; one with a name matching the lot\_id and one matching the username.
+The lot\_id queue is intended for an audit microservice to use and is saved to disk.
 The other queue is intended for use by the auction owner.

 ##### A Bidder: